giovanni-cutri/tv-tropes-connections/README.md

 # TV Tropes Connections

-Find the shortest path between two works based on the tropes they feature using the depth-first search algorithm.
+Find a possible path (which may not be the shortest) between two works on [TV Tropes](https://tvtropes.org/) based on the tropes they feature, using the depth-first search algorithm.

 Inspired by [this](https://cs50.harvard.edu/ai/2020/projects/0/degrees/) CS50 Project.